Illustration: From Caldecott to Coretta Scott

 Leo Dillon and Diane Sorber married in 1957, a decade before Loving v.
 Virginia struck down anti-miscegenation laws.
 They won the prestigious Caldecott Medals for children’s book illustrations two years in a row (1976 and 1977), the only consecutive awards ever given.
 Leo was the first Black artist to win the award, and still the only one to have won twice.
 The Dillons also received two Coretta Scott King Awards, four New York Times Best Illustrated Awards, and four Boston Globe/Horn Book Awards.

-Jerry Pinkney has illustrated over one hundred titles and is the first solo Black artist to win the prestigious Caldecott Medal for picture book illustration.
-He also has five Caldecott Honors, five Coretta Scott King Awards, four Coretta Scott King Honors, five New York Times Best Illustrated Awards, and a Boston Globe–Horn Book Award.
-He is the most honored and influential Black illustrator alive today.
+Jerry Pinkney illustrated over one hundred titles and was the first solo Black artist to win the prestigious Caldecott Medal for picture book illustration.
+He also received five Caldecott Honors, five Coretta Scott King Awards, four Coretta Scott King Honors, five New York Times Best Illustrated Awards, and a Boston Globe–Horn Book Award.
 In 2016 he won the Laura Ingalls Wilder Medal for a substantial and lasting contribution to children’s literature as well as the Coretta Scott King – Virginia Hamilton Award for lifetime achievement.